top of page

 Our Work

-Better Transit for a Better Memphis (BTBM) was organized by MICAH and the Sierra Club Chickasaw Group in 2024, and holds Memphis Area Transit Authority (MATA) accountable and further fights for adequate funding.
-It builds on prior victories to bring about greater mobility and economic equity for the working class.
+Better Transit for a Better Memphis Coalition (BTBM) was organized by MICAH and the Sierra Club Chickasaw Group in 2024, and holds Memphis Area Transit Authority (MATA) accountable and fights for adequate funding.
+Led by daily riders and other community champions, BTBM organizes and advocates for fully funded, accessible, and equitable public transit.
+This powerful coalition builds on prior victories to bring about greater mobility and economic equity for the working class.
 This will also substantially reduce Memphis’ tragically high poverty rate.
-Our mission is to champion the transformation of a fully funded public transit in Memphis that serves both dependent and choice riders.
 MATA operates with insufficient funding, requiring robust public support to ensure sustainable investment and essential upgrades.

 WITH BTBM, MICAH & SIERRA CLUB’S MOST RECENT VICTORY - STOPPING SERVICE CUTS.